openbitlab2/v2_go_relayer/relayer_setup.md

 # GAIA
 laddr = "tcp://0.0.0.0:23657" in $HOME/.gaia/config/config.toml
 ```

-Or optionally you can use an available RPC endpoint.

 3. Indexing is set to `kv` and is enabled on each node
 ```